The Founder's Guide to

 Frequently Asked Questions

-What is Accel's typical check size?
+Q?
+What is the typical check size for investments?

 Accel typically invests between $500,000 and $100 million, depending on the stage of the company.
-Seed investments usually range from $500,000 to $1 million, while growth investments can reach up to $100 million.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.